maltaesousa/yvent/readme.md

 In Windows, if you get PDO exception on attempt to login, you're probably not using postgres driver for PHP.
 You should uncomment the line containing `php_pdo_pgsql.dll` in the php.ini file.
 To find where is php.ini file you can type `where php` on cmd or `which php` on powershell.

+Writing permissions are needed in `/storage` for logger.
+Without proper permission, the app won't work.